Cysharp/GrpcWebSocketBridge/README.md

 #### Disable SynchronizationContext (WebGL)
 If `SynchronisationContext` exists, a code path using ThreadPool will occur and WebGL will stop working because ThreadPool cannot be used.
 Therefore, `SynchronisationContext` must be set to `null` under WebGL.

+> [!WARNING]
-**WARNING:** If `null` is set in a non-WebGL environment, the operation will stop because it cannot return to the main thread after `await`, so it should only be applied in a WebGL environment.
+> If `null` is set in a non-WebGL environment, the operation will stop because it cannot return to the main thread after `await`, so it should only be applied in a WebGL environment.

 ```csharp
 #if UNITY_WEBGL && !UNITY_EDITOR